MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-sql-database.md

     > [!NOTE]
     >  **Import Data** module only supports inputting Database name, user account name and password as credentials.

-4. If the dataset that you read into Azure Machine Learning is not expected to change between runs of the experiment, select the **Use cached results** option.
+4. If the dataset that you read into Machine Learning is not expected to change between runs of the experiment, select the **Use cached results** option.

     When this is selected, if there are no other changes to module parameters, the experiment loads the data the first time the module is run, and thereafter uses a cached version of the dataset.